Estimating beta-mixing coefficients via histograms: Introduction

 We present the first method for estimating the $\beta$-mixing coefficients for stationary time series data given a single sample path.
 Our methodology can be applied to real data assumed to be generated from some unknown $\beta$-mixing process.
-Additionally, it can be used to examine known mixing processes thereby determining exact mixing rates via simulation.
-Section \ref{sec:estimation} defines the $\beta$-mixing coefficient and states our main results on convergence rates and consistency for our estimator.
-Section \ref{sec:conv-hist} gives an intermediate result on the $L^1$ convergence of the histogram estimator with $\beta$-mixing inputs which is asymptotic in the dimension of the target distribution in addition to the bandwidth.
-Section \ref{sec:proof} proves the main results from \S\ref{sec:estimation}.
-Section \ref{sec:examples} demonstrates the performance of our estimator in three simulated examples, both providing good recovery of known rates in simple settings as well as providing insight into unknown mixing regimes.
-Section \ref{sec:discussion} concludes and lays out some avenues for future research.
+Additionally, it can be used to examine known mixing processes, thereby determining exact mixing rates via simulation.
+(This includes, but is not limited to, MCMC algorithms.) \autoref{sec:estimation} defines the $\beta$-mixing coefficient, our estimator of it, and states our main results on convergence rates and consistency for the estimator. \autoref{sec:conv-hist} gives an intermediate result on the $L^1$ convergence of the histogram estimator with $\beta$-mixing inputs which is asymptotic in the dimension of the target distribution in addition to the bandwidth.
+Some of our results and techniques here are of independent interest for high-dimensional density estimation. \autoref{sec:proof} proves the main results from \autoref{sec:estimation}. \autoref{sec:examples} demonstrates the performance of our estimator in three simulated examples, providing good recovery of known rates in simple settings as well as providing insight into unknown mixing regimes, and also examines a dataset containing recession indicators for developed economies. \autoref{sec:discussion} concludes and lays out some avenues for future research.